 Who made breakfast?

-- Collect the ingredients to make a breakfast (fruit juice/fruit, cereal and milk, eggs, bacon, sausages, butter and wholemeal toast)
+- Collect the images of ingredients to make a breakfast (fruit juice/fruit, cereal and milk, eggs, bacon, sausages, butter and wholemeal toast)

-- Use the ingredients, photos from the Gallery and the information in the supporting documents below to discuss which animals were involved in making some of the breakfast items, what those animals need to be happy and healthy and whether the packaging tells us anything about how the animals were looked after.
+- Use the photos and the information in the supporting documents below to discuss which animals were involved in making some of the breakfast items, what those animals need to be happy and healthy and whether the packaging tells us anything about how the animals were looked after.

 Supporting documents: Who made breakfast?
 (Word 1.05MB)